- Home

 Unlike traditional salads that rely on high-GI croutons made from white bread, this recipe uses small portions of baked tortilla pieces for crunch without the glucose surge.
 The fresh vegetables add volume, vitamins, and additional fiber, while lime juice not only brightens the flavors but may also help slow carbohydrate digestion.
 Eating the leafy greens and vegetables first, followed by the beans and avocado, can further optimize your glycemic response.

 This salad exemplifies the principles of low-glycemic eating: emphasizing whole foods, combining macronutrients strategically, and choosing ingredients with natural fiber content.
 The black beans have a GI of approximately 30, while avocados are nearly zero on the glycemic index.
-The baked tortilla chips have a moderate GI of around 60, but the small portion size (approximately 1/4 cup per serving) keeps the overall glycemic load low.
+The baked tortilla chips have a moderate GI of around 60-70, but the small portion size of approximately 15 grams (1/4 cup) per serving keeps the overall glycemic load low at 15 per serving.
 Perfect for lunch or a light dinner, this dish provides sustained energy without the afternoon crash that high-GI meals often cause.
 Each serving provides approximately 1.5 cups of salad with balanced macronutrients for optimal blood sugar control.

 Blood Sugar Impact